 Yes.
 The school has two computer labs and a bank of computers in the library.
 In addition, there is a computer linked to a smartboard in every classroom.

-As a model for environmental protection in Maryland, the German School has been teaching its students to separate trash since 2005 and has received several awards from Montgomery County for its successful recycling program.
+As a model for environmental protection in Maryland, the German International School has been teaching its students to separate trash since 2005 and has received several awards from Montgomery County for its successful recycling program.
 Students are not only taught to appreciate and preserve the environment, but the school also decided to build the Science Building (opened in 2011) in accordance with a green concept.
 The new building has been registered for certification with the U.S. Green Building Council for LEED Gold Status (Leadership in Energy and Environmental Design).